BrikerMan/bert_serving_benchmark/readme.md

 # Bert Serving Benchmark

-This repo is a bechmark for different serving BERT methods.
+This repo is a benchmark for different methods of serving BERT.

 Requirements: